rxl204/PUI2017_rxl204/HW1_rxl204/README.md

 5. Type in the alias and the working directory should change to PUI2017

 ###Assignment 3
-Completed parts 1 individually
+*Completed parts 1 individually
-Received help from Unisse in completing part 2 - adding a multiplier to randomise output Worked collaboratively with Unisse to complete part 3 Received help from Unisse in completing last challenge - resetting means
+*Received help from Unisse in completing part 2 - adding a multiplier to randomise output *Worked collaboratively with Unisse,Julian and Juan to complete part 3 *Received help from Unisse in completing last challenge - resetting means